OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure-Web-Site-and-SQL-Database.markdown

 - create a directory called _publishpacks at the same level as _databackups
 - copy the testing IIS root directory into _publishpacks
-- use ftp to publish the contents of _publishpacks/tsokh to a Windows Azure Web Site.
+- use ftp to publish the contents of _publishpacks/tsokh to a new Windows Azure Web Site.

 Celebrate!
 -----